 Vilnius Christmas Market

-The capital city of Lithuania celebrates the Christmas season with a number of enjoyable markets worth visiting.
+The capital city of Lithuania celebrates the Christmas season with several enjoyable markets worth visiting.
 Vilnius’s largest and most frequented market is in Cathedral Square surrounding the city’s massive, gleaming Christmas tree.
 The market opens the same evening that the tree is lit, and visitors can enjoy seasonal treats like herbal teas, mulled wine, and pastries.
 This market is also a good spot to shop for handmade Lithuanian souvenirs but may easily become overcrowded.

-Heading over to the market in nearby Town Hall Square is a great way to peruse the work of many great artisans while avoiding the congestion.
+Heading over to the market in nearby Town Hall Square is a great way to peruse the work of many great artisans while avoiding congestion.
 Besides, these booths are quirky, photo-worthy houses!
 Lastly, the International Christmas Charity Bazaar is a market like no other.
 Vendors from all over the world come to display and sell their products, making this a diverse, exciting Christmas market experience.

 Opens: 1st December